Ompluscator/dynamic-struct/README.md

 *Still in progress*

-Package dynamic struct provides possibility to dynamically, in runtime, extend and merging existing defined structs or to provide completely new struct.
+Package dynamic struct provides possibility to dynamically, in runtime, extend or merge existing defined structs or to provide completely new struct.

 Main features:
 * Building completely new struct in runtime